querqy/chorus/TECHNICAL_DETAILS.md

 `blockUnknown` is false as we want to let RRE run against the _ecommerce_ collection.
-We have locked down in `security.json` to allow anonymous users only to hit the /ecommerce/select/ end point.
+We have locked down in `security.json` to allow anonymous users only to hit the /ecommerce/select/ end point <-- UPDATE this isn't working.

+When you bring up Solr Admin and then are redirected to Keycloak, when you register and sent back to Solr you are given the "solr-admin" role.

 ### Looking at DB: